bw139/CO2006-Ben/sprint1/Groovy_exercises/readme.md

 A Groovy project should appear in your workspace.

-Create a Groovy file with the following contents under the source folder `src`:
+Create a Groovy file (file with extension `.groovy` or a Groovy class) with the following contents under the source folder `src`:

 ```groovy
 def name = "my name"